ctmaclean/ec2-webapp/INSTALL.md

 ## Configure upstart

-TODO: add the stuff here
+When you run the update script the project moves the your_node_project.conf files into /etc/init

+	sudo /var/your_node_project/update

+Create a symlink for upstart

+	sudo ln -s /lib/init/upstart-job /etc/init.d/your_node_project

 ## Install  [Monit](http://mmonit.com/monit/)
 	sudo apt-get install monit
 	sudo nano /etc/monit/monitrc

 ## Configure monit
-Configure monit to your taste - we added the ability to monitor a pid file in /var/your_node_project/run/your_node_project.pid and server logs in /var/log/your_node_project.log (like this...)
+Configure monit to your taste - we added the ability to monitor a pid file in /var/your_node_project/run/your_node_project.pid and server logs in /var/log/your_node_project.log (for example like this...)

 	check process node with pidfile /var/your_node_project/run/your_node_project.pid
         start = "/sbin/start your_node_project"